insidewhy/the-party/README.markdown

 Output files have the extension "es6" replaced with "js" and the-party will issue a warning instead of overwriting a source file.

-Compile tiles main.js and lib.js, outputting the compiled files to the directory "build":
+Compile files main.js and lib.js, outputting the compiled files to the directory "build":

     the-party -o build main.js lib.js

+Compile file main.js and all of its transitively reachable dependencies, outputting the compiled files to the directory "build":

+    the-party -do build main.js

 Compile files to the same directories as their source files.
 In this case the source files must have the extension "es6" which will be replaced by "js" for the output files: